biubug6/ncnn_faceboxes/README.md

 2. [how to build ncnn library](https://github.com/Tencent/ncnn/wiki/how-to-build)

 3. cd ./build/faceboxes/ && ./facebox, test.jpg saved in ./model/test.jpg

+ We provide the converted model in model folder!

 # faceboxes refers to the following projects: